noahnwu/DynamicTimeWarping/README.md

 * ManuscriptPipeline.R
 	* This file, when executed sequentially, runs the main pipeline described on a simulated dataset.
 It is divided into 4 primary parts:

-			1. Generation of the Simulated Dataset
+			1. Generation of a Simulated Toy Dataset
 			2. Execution of our implementation of the DTW algorithm and a comparison with a previously published R package
 			3. Clustering of patients based on the DTW distance with the K-Medoids Algorithm
 			4. A simplified longitudinal visualizaiton of patients' cachexia sequences over pseudotime